A complete application consists of the following documents:

 English Language Proficiency

-TOEFL scores must be submitted if the applicant’s native language is not English or if the applicant has not graduated from a high school where English was the language of instruction.
-A minimum TOEFL score of 88 on the IBT is required.
-Students must ask the testing agency to send original TOEFL scores to Creighton University.
-The Institutional Code for Creighton University is 6121.
-Official results of other standardized English tests may be considered.
+English language proficiency scores must be submitted if the applicant’s native language is not English or if the applicant has not graduated from a high school where English was the language of instruction.
+See the chart below for test options and required scores.

 Please see the Intensive English Language Institute page for more information regarding their programs.

-Eligible students who have not attained English proficiency may be conditionally admitted provided that they enroll in Creighton’s Intensive English Language Institute (IELI) until they obtain the required English proficiency level.
+Eligible students who have not attained English proficiency may be provisionally admitted provided that they enroll in Creighton’s Intensive English Language Institute (IELI) until they obtain the required English proficiency level.

 Certification of Available Finances